philippemiron/alice-rag-llm/docs/description.rst

 - Gemini 1.5 Pro
 - Gemini 1.5 Flash

-The first model is from the previous generation, it is slightly faster but returns simpler and less accurate answer as the newer models.
-The two latest models are more accurate, in practice would be more expensive, and are slightly slower.
+The first model, from the previous generation, is slightly faster but provides simpler and less accurate answers compared to the newer models.
+The two latest models offer higher accuracy but are generally more expensive and slightly slower.
 The default model is set to `Gemini 1.5 Flash`, which provides fast and versatile performance across diverse variety of tasks.
 The user can change the model on the left sidebar of the interface to optimize their experience.